AzyCrw4282/mysql-gateway/README.md

 This project is not possible without the `mysql-driver` for Golang, so the credits are due respectively to all the relevant contributors.

-Thanks to user @just1689 and his project, `pg-gatway` where postgresql db can be interacted over HTTP using module such as `curl`.
+Thanks to user @just1989 and his project, `pg-gatways` where postgresql db can be interacted over HTTP using module such as `curl`.

 #### Packages used